vercel/next.js/examples/cms-contentful/README.md

 The [content model](https://www.contentful.com/developers/docs/concepts/data-model/) defines the data structures of your application/websites.
 The structures are flexible and you can tailor them to your needs.

-For this example you need to create a content model that defines an author and a post content type. **You can continue creating these two by running a script or doing it manually** to familiarize yourself with the Contentful user interface.
+For this example you need to create a content model that defines an author and a post content type. **You can create these two by running a script or by doing it manually** to familiarize yourself with the Contentful user interface.

-#### Run a script to creat the content model
+#### Run a script to create the content model

-This project includes a setup script which you can use set up the content model that are expected by the source code.
+This project includes a setup script which you can use to set up the content model expected by the source code.

 In your Contentful dashboard go to **Settings > General Settings** and copy the **Space ID**.